 - Mosquito Repellent: Although mosquitoes will not be a problem in most of the areas you visit in Ecuador it is still nice to have your own supply on hand when they are encountered.
 Repellent containing “Deet” works best such as Deep Woods Off.
 Deet is mildly poisonous but if used modestly poses no threat.
 It is not necessary to spray profuse amounts before going into the field unless you are hiking in chigger-infested areas like cattle pastures in some hot humid lowlands.

-Mosquitoes are normally not a problem at your hotel room as all hotels have screens in the windows to prevent mosquitoes to get inside.
-Is good to always keep the door and windows closed (especially at night) as the mosquitoes might get in and cause some problem at night.
+Mosquitoes are normally not a problem in your hotel room as all hotels have screens in the windows to prevent mosquitoes from getting inside.
+Is good to always keep the door and windows closed (especially at night) as the mosquitoes might get in and cause some problems at night.

 - Toiletries: Best to bring these with you but supermarkets in CR do carry a wide variety.

 - Medications: Mainly prescription items, pharmacies and supermarkets have a wide variety of over-the-counter medicines that are quite effective.